 For this tutorial you can use ActiveState’s Python, which is built from vetted source code and regularly maintained for security clearance.
 For ActivePython, you have two choices:

-- Download and install the pre-built Recommendation Engine runtime environment for Windows 10 or CentOS 7, or
+- Download and install the pre-built Recommendation Engine runtime environment for Windows 10, macOS, CentOS 7, or…

 - Build your own custom Python runtime with just the packages you’ll need for this project, by creating a free ActiveState Platform account, after which you will see the following image: